JeffJetton/atari-examples/bbones2.md

 ## Review

 * Comments in assembly language start with `;`
-* We can (and should!) create symbols or labels for constant values and code locations
+* We can (and should!) create labels for constant values and code locations

 Next, we'll use a non-infinite loop to do some sorely-needed initialization...